Hamilton Camp: Early life

-Camp was born in London and was evacuated during World War II, to the United States as a child with his mother and sister.
+Camp was born in London and was evacuated during World War II to the United States as a child with his mother and sister.
 He became a child actor in films and onstage.
 He originally performed under the names Robin Camp and Bob Camp, later changing his name to Hamilton after joining the Subud spiritual movement.
 For a few years, he billed himself as Hamid Hamilton Camp; in this period, he was leader of a group called Skymonters that released an album in 1973 on Elektra.
 The band consisted of himself (vocals, guitar), Lewis Arquette (vocals, comedy monologues), Lewis Ross (lead guitar), Jakub Ander (bass) and Rusdi Lane (percussionist & mime).

 Career

+Hamilton Camp began his acting career in 1946, at 12 years old.

-Camp's debut as a folk singer was at the Newport Folk Festival in 1960; and his first recording, with Bob Gibson, was Bob Gibson & Bob Camp at the Gate of Horn, from 1961.
+In 1960, Camp made his debut as a folk singer at the Newport Folk Festival.
+In 1961, Camp's first recording, with Bob Gibson, was Bob Gibson & Bob Camp at the Gate of Horn.
 Over the next four decades he maintained a dual career as a musician/songwriter and as an actor.
-Camp is probably best known, however, as the author of the song "Pride of Man", which was recorded by a number of artists, notably Quicksilver Messenger Service, Gram Parsons, and Gordon Lightfoot, who included it as one of three songs by other songwriters on his first record.
+Camp is probably best known, however, as the author of the 1964 song "Pride of Man", which was recorded by a number of artists, notably Quicksilver Messenger Service, Gram Parsons, and Gordon Lightfoot, who included it as one of three songs by other songwriters on his first record.

+In 1964, Camp made his Broadway debut in the musical revue The Committee.

 An early Gibson & Camp gospel song, "You Can Tell the World" was the opening track on Simon & Garfunkel's first album, Wednesday Morning, 3 A.M.
 As a singer, Camp had a minor hit with the song "Here's to You," which peaked at number 76 on the Billboard Hot 100 in 1968.
+The track was produced and arranged by Felix Pappalardi, who also produced albums for Cream and played bass with the band Mountain.

 In 1969 Camp formed a group called The True Brethren with Waqidi Falicoff (guitar, vocals), Raphael Grinage (cello) and Loren Pickford (flute and saxophone).
 The four later composed the incidental music for the Broadway show Paul Sills' Story Theatre, which won two Tony awards and was nominated for best show in the 1971 awards.

-His voice work as "L" the robot policeman in the 1978 film Starcrash and a role in the 1976 Peter Bogdanovich film Nickelodeon.
-He also performed with the Chicago comedy troupe The Second City and the San Francisco satirical comedy troupe the Committee and appeared in a number of stage productions, including a 2004 production of A Midsummer Night's Dream at the Hollywood Bowl.
+He provided voice work as "L" the robot policeman in the 1978 film Starcrash and for the 1976 Peter Bogdanovich film Nickelodeon.
+He also performed with the Chicago comedy troupe The Second City and the San Francisco satirical comedy troupe the Committee, as well as appearing in a number of stage productions, including a 2004 production of A Midsummer Night's Dream at the Hollywood Bowl.